deakcor/palette_shadow_material_shader/README.md

 # Palette shadow material shader
-A shader to choose the palette of a material.
+A toon shader allowing to choose the color palette of a material.
 For godot engine.

 ## Preview